Jayden-Caldwell/ProjectPortfolio/index.md

 ## Irobot create 2

-The Irobot create 2 is a programmable roomba robot that is used to inspire generations of innovators.
+The IRobot create 2 is a programmable Roomba robot that is used to inspire generations of innovators.
 The limitations are endless with the create 2.
-In this project we are going to try use the create 2 as a base/framework and create a DOT robot that will move around and interact with people though the help of a servey that we will create.
-I belive this will help inspire new poeple into the world of Information Technology and also gather helpful date that can be used.
+In this project we are going to try use the create 2 as a base/framework and create a DOT robot that will move around and interact with people though the help of a survey that we will create.
+I believe this will help inspire new people into the world of Information Technology and gather helpful date that can be used.

 ### Markdown